dpuwebservices/wordpress-themes/SPCA/README.md

 # Travel Diaries Pro Child Theme
 This is a child theme of Travel Diaries Pro https://raratheme.com/wordpress-themes/travel-diaries-pro/

-Used for the SPCA home page: http://spca.depaul.press
+The theme is being used for the SPCA home page: http://spca.depaul.press

 ## Wordpress Plugins used: